maelstrom-cms/documentation/components/panel.md

 public function getEntries(): LengthAwarePaginator

 /**
+ * The straight forward getter to return the defined eager loaded relationships from setEagerLoad.
+ *
+ * Everything stored within here will get attached to the getEntries query.
+ *
+ * @return array
+ */
+public function getEagerLoad(): array

+/**
  * The straight forward getter to return the defined relationships from setRelationships.
  *
  * Everything stored within here will get mapped up during "handleRelationships()"